The Dream is Born

 After one year of operations, sales reach $536,000.

 On March 18th, the Board of Directors votes to increase the capital subscription from each member to $300 from the original $100.
 In its inception LMC did not handle the billing between member and supplier.
-But by 1937 they were handling over 90% of the billing to secure more advantageous pricing from suppliers and to confirm to the Robinson-Patman Law.
+But by 1937 they were handling over 90% of the billing to secure more advantageous pricing from suppliers and to conform to the Robinson-Patman Law.

 Progress is Achieved